nestjs/docs.nestjs.com/content/graphql/enums.md

 });
 ```

-Now, we can reference the `AllowedColor` in our types:
+Now you can reference the `AllowedColor` in our types:

 ```typescript
 @Field(type => AllowedColor)